Family Educational Rights of Privacy Act

 Students who wish to place a privacy hold on directory information must complete a Request to Restrict Directory Information form obtainable online and from the registrar’s office.
 All other student information–for example grades or financial aid information–is confidential and can not be released to a third party without explicit student consent.

-Students wishing to give third-party access to their student information, for example, a spouse, parent, or sponsor, must complete and sign a Student Information Release Authorization form authorizing FST to release this information to the individual/s you designate.
-You may also obtain this form from the registrar’s office.
-For more information contact the registrar Laurie Greenberg.
+Students wishing to give third-party access to their student information, for example, a spouse, parent, or sponsor, must complete and sign a FERPA student release consent form authorizing FST to release this information to the individual/s you designate.

 Discrimination and Harassment: Title IX of the Education Amendments